-Responsibilities of Directors for the Financial Report
+Responsibilities of the Directors for the Financial Report

-The Directors are responsible for:
+The Directors of Australian Ethical Investment Limited (the Responsible Entity) are responsible for:

 - preparing the Financial Report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001; - implementing necessary internal control to enable the preparation of a Financial Report that gives a true and fair view and is free from material misstatement, whether due to fraud or error; and - assessing the Scheme's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
 This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Scheme or to cease operations, or have no realistic alternative but to do so.